Crio-Bytes/IBD-2022-Master-Repository/PAGINATION IN REACTJS/README.md

 </details>

-## Activity 2 - Setting up simple React application
+## Activity 2 - Setting up a simple React application

-In this activity you need to create a React app called as `react-pagination`.
-We will use this as base code to work on the Pagination.
+In this activity, you need to create a React app called `react-pagination`.
+We will use this as a base code to work on the Pagination.

 Hint:

-- You can use of **create-react-app** command to set up basic react application.
+- You can use of **create-react-app** command to set up a basic react application.

 <details>
 </summary>Solution